 Observations & Analysis of Different Pelvic Mesh Trials I Attended

-Because of watching three separate pelvic mesh trials I have a unique perspective of what has worked and what hasn't worked.
+Because of watching six separate pelvic mesh trials I have a unique perspective of what has worked and what hasn't worked.
 I hope the following observations and analysis will prove helpful to both lawyers and women who are suffering from complications arising from pelvic mesh implants.